Arrivals and departures

 - comfortable, lightweight pants and shirts to be worn during excavation (shirts with shoulders and sleeves are preferable to tank tops);

-- closed-toe work shoes with reinforced soles (no sandals or flip flops are allowed on the site);
+- closed-toe work shoes with reinforced steel soles (no sandals or flip flops are allowed on the site);

 - comfortable work gloves;